 The second main component, the blade, is very unusual.
 The material is conventional enough – S30V stainless with a Rockwell hardness of 56 to 58 – but the shape looks downright weird at first.

-Benchmade describe it as a “reverse Tantō” and it does look a bit like the classic Japanese blade turned upside down; the point has the same very steep clip, but instead of angling down as part of the cutting edge it angles up to meet the spine.
+Benchmade describes it as a “reverse Tantō” and it does look a bit like the classic Japanese blade turned upside down; the point has the same very steep clip, but instead of angling down as part of the cutting edge it angles up to meet the spine.
 British knife lovers might say it’s more of a modified sheep’s foot than a reverse Tantō.

 The spine has been reshaped from either of those designs though; there’s a long, shallow clip in it, combined with a false edge.
 The effect of this is to eliminate some weight but leave more metal close to the tip, which as a result is very sturdy.

 There’s a good thickness of steel extending very close to the point, so this is definitely not a fragile blade.
-It seems easy to maintain, too; there are no complex recurves to make sharpening tricky, just a long straight edge that curves gently up in the last inch to meet the tip.
+It seems easy to maintain, too; there is no complex recurves to make sharpening tricky, just a long straight edge that curves gently up in the last inch to meet the tip.
 The S30V steel is famously tough and holds a sharp edge better than most stainless steels do.

 The blade and handle are held together with a recessed hex bolt – four smaller ones keep the two halves of the handle together.